 Is there a time frame of when you can appeal?

 Yes.
-If you are appealing a result, you have 21 days from the date of the ratified result being published to submit the appeal.
-However, other appeal procedures can sometimes be 10 days so check what it is you are appealing, that you are looking at the correct procedure to confirm how long you have.
+If you are appealing a result, you have 15 University Working Days from the date of the ratified result being published to submit the appeal.
+However, if you are appealing a university process this is different to an Academic Appeal and can sometimes be 10 days so check what it is you are appealing, that you are looking at the correct procedure to confirm how long you have.

 Get your appeal in as early as possible and do not miss the deadline!!